 Revival is a growth-focused gold exploration and development company.
 The Company has the right to acquire a 100% interest in Meridian Beartrack, owner of the Beartrack Gold Project located in Lemhi County, Idaho.
 Revival also owns rights to a 100% interest in the neighbouring Arnett Gold Project.
 In addition to its interests in the Beartrack Gold Project and Arnett Gold Project (collectively, the "Beartrack-Arnett Gold Project" or the "Project"), the Company is pursuing other gold exploration and development opportunities and holds a 51% interest in the Diamond Mountain Phosphate Project located in Uintah County, Utah.
-Revival trades on the TSX-V under the symbol RVG and on the OTCQB under the symbol RVLGF.
+On April 27, 2021, Revival announced that its common shares were now trading on the OTCQX market in the United States under the symbol RVLGF.
+Revival will continue to trade on the TSX-V in Canada as its primary listing under the symbol RVG.
 Mineral exploration involves a high degree of risk, which a combination of experience, knowledge and careful evaluation might not be able to overcome.
 See "Risk Factors".